-Air India sale exposes hurdles for Modi's divestment drive
+Air India sale gets no bid, exposes hurdles for Modi's divestment drive

 The government may look to raise a record 1 trillion rupees ($15 billion) from the sale of state assets in the current fiscal year that started on April 1, and Air India was expected to be a significant contributor.

-While the government has not set any minimum price, the sale could fetch between 80 billion and 100 billion rupees ($1.2 billion to $1.5 billion), banking sources have told Reuters.
+While the government had not set any minimum price, banking sources had told Reuters the sale could have fetched between 80 billion and 100 billion rupees ($1.2 billion to $1.5 billion).

 Air India, known for its Maharaja mascot, has some of India’s most lucrative international and domestic landing and parking slots that are key for airlines.

-While the buyer would have management control and gain access to more than 2,500 international slots and over 3,700 domestic slots, it would also need to take on Air India’s 27,000 employees, 40 percent of whom are permanent staff.
+While a buyer would have got management control and gained access to more than 2,500 international slots and over 3,700 domestic slots, it would also have been required to take on Air India’s 27,000 employees, 40 percent of whom are permanent staff.

-The terms also stipulate that the government would continue to hold a 24 percent stake, and the winning bidder would need to abide by conditions, not yet detailed, designed to safeguard employee interests.
+The terms had also stipulated that the government would have continued to hold a 24 percent stake, with the need for the bidder to abide by conditions, not yet detailed, designed to safeguard employee interests.

 The government had also restricted merging the airline with the buyer’s existing businesses, but later relaxed the rule to allow some integration for business efficiency.

 India’s IndiGo Airlines and Jet Airways, which had initially shown interest, opted out of the race for Air India after the initial terms were disclosed.
-They have not made any comments since the clarification was issued by the government earlier this month.

-Steel-to-autos conglomerate Tata Group, widely seen as a potential suitor for Air India, was also unlikely to consider a bid as the terms were too onerous, sources told Reuters in April.
+Steel-to-autos conglomerate Tata Group, widely seen as a potential suitor for Air India, had also decided not to bid as the terms were too onerous, sources told Reuters in April.

 Tata already operates two airlines in India, including Vistara with Singapore Airlines.

-Singapore Airlines has in the past said it was keeping an “open mind” about Air India, but three sources close to the company have played down the carrier’s interest, despite its previous public comments.
+Singapore Airlines had in the past said it was keeping an “open mind” about Air India, but sources close to the company have since said it was more focused on growth at Vistara than bidding for the carrier.

-The sources say the airline is more focused on growth at Vistara, which is expected to place an order for widebody jets in the coming months for its international operations.

-A Singapore Airlines representative said the airline had “no update to provide” on Air India.

 “Possibly the current condition is not conducive as the domestic airline industry at large is currently under pressure, driven mainly by the dual impact of rising fuel costs globally and weakening currency,” said Arindam Som, analyst at India Ratings, a Fitch Group company.